 - Use short paragraphs and bullet points where possible to break up the copy

 Establish sending frequency and goals

-Decide how often emails are to be sent to different subscriber lists (there are different schools of thought i.e. 12-touch system+).
-Certain subscribers might be more invested in receiving more frequent content, while other subscribers might become annoyed by regular emails and unsubscribe.
+Decide how often emails will be sent to different subscriber lists (there are different schools of thought, i.e., 12-touch system).
+Certain subscribers might be more interested in receiving more frequent content, while other subscribers might become annoyed by regular emails and unsubscribe.
 This is where understanding the target audience helps and paying attention to your email analytics.

 Make an email marketing schedule